ufechner7/teensy4_shell/readme.md

 If you type "help" in the console (in putty), you should see the following output:
 ```
 uart:~$ help
 Please press the <Tab> button to see all available commands.
 You can also use the <Tab> button to prompt or auto-complete all commands or its subcommands.
 You can try to call commands with <-h> or <--help> parameter for more information.

+Shell supports following meta-keys:
+  Ctrl + (a key from: abcdefklnpuw)
+  Alt  + (a key from: bf)
+Please refer to shell documentation for more details.

 Available commands:
   clear    :Clear screen.
+  date     :Date commands
   device   :Device commands
   help     :Prints the help message.
   history  :Command history.